-During 2017, our Audit Committee specifically approved the appointment of Ernst & Young to be our independent auditors for the year ended December 31, 2017.
-Ernst & Young was also approved to perform reviews of our quarterly financial reports within the year ended December 31, 2017 and certain other audit-related services such as accounting consultations.
+During 2018, our Audit Committee specifically approved the appointment of Ernst & Young to be our independent auditors for the year ended December 31, 2018.
+Ernst & Young was also approved to perform reviews of our quarterly financial reports within the year ended December 31, 2018 and certain other audit-related services such as accounting consultations.
 Pursuant to our Audit Committee Charter, the Audit Committee will pre-approve auditing services, internal control-related services and permitted non-audit services (including the fees and terms thereof) to be performed for us by our independent auditors, as set forth in the Audit Committee Charter.
-GFI's Audit Committee approved Ernst & Young's appointment and fees for services rendered to GFI, and performed the oversight role with respect to all services provided to GFI, from the date of Ernst & Young's engagement by GFI in February 2015 until the closing of the back-end merger in January 2016.
+These fees do not include the fees paid for Ernst & Young to serve as auditor of Newmark, which was not our subsidiary as of December 31, 2018, following the Spin-Off.